Bonez07/ADA/README.md

 ## Setting up attendance sheets
 2 attendace spreadsheets will be needed for ADA - one for school prefects and one for house prefects (or probation nominees).
-The attendance worksheets will be generated when generating rosters from a template that needs to be set up.
+The attendance worksheets will be generated from a template when ADA is run.

 **1.** On the PB attendance Google Sheet, make a worksheet named "Template"